samiahmedsiddiqui/custom-permalinks/readme.txt

     * Fixed Query Issue on parse_request
     * Resolving Issues with Cornerstone

-= 1.2.5 =

-  * Fixed Category/Tag Update Issue + Typo on Admin Page

-= 1.2.4 =

-  * Fixed Slug issue with Yoast SEO

-= 1.2.3 =

-  * Fixed PHP Notice on Edit Post Page

-= 1.2.2 =

-  * Fixed Typo of Class Object for term on Admin Page

-= 1.2.1 =
-  * Fixed Class Typo

-= 1.2 =

-  * Enhancements
-    * Added Filter to Exclude/Ignore URL to be processed
-    * Added Translation Capability
-    * Split the Code using OOPS Concept to improve performance and applied the filters according to the need
-    * Removed some unnecessary filters
-  * Bugs
-    * Fixed Vulnerability Issues

-= 1.1 =

-  * Enhancements
-    * Added PostTypes Permalinks Page
-      * View all the PostTypes permalinks
-      * Search Permalinks
-      * Sort by Title
-      * Pagination
-    * Added Categories Permalinks Page
-      * View all the Category/Tags permalinks
-      * Search Permalinks
-      * Pagination

-  * Bug Fixes
-     * 404 Issues
-     * Child pages bug

-= 1.0.2 =

-  * Fixed Notice and some URL Issues

-= 1.0.1 =

-  * Fixed issue with AMP Pages

-= 1.0 =

-  * Updated Query on the `custom_permalinks_request` Function

 = Earlier versions =

   * For the changelog of earlier versions, please refer to the separate changelog.txt file.

-== Upgrade Notice ==

-= 0.6.1 =

- * This release fixes a bug causing incorrect link from the "View Post"/"View Page" button in the editor

-= 0.6 =

-In the process of fixing one issue, version 0.5.3 broke permalinks ending with a "/".
-Update now to fix this, and sorry for the inconvenience!

-= 0.5.3 =

-If you are having problems with Custom Permalinks causing an invalid URL redirect (eg. http://domain.comfolder/file.html instead of http://domain.com/folder/file.html),
-upgrade: This has now been fixed.